• Skip to primary navigation

 Africans

 The arrival of enslaved Africans in 1503 presented yet another new (and important) gastronomical imprint on Hispaniola.
-It is worth noting that the African influence is very strong in Dominican culture - and the cuisine is no exception.
+It is worth noting that the African influence is very strong in Dominican culture - and its cuisine is no exception.

 Enslaved Africans in Hispaniola learned to make the most of what was made available to them.
 With them came the knowledge of how to use plantains, as well as some of our most cherished stews and fried foods.